MishaVyb/bizarre-poker/README.md

 try:
     actions.PlaceBetReply.run(game, bart)
 except actions.ActionError as e:
-    # at current moment game waiting that 'sima' reply to bet, not bart
+    # at current moment game waiting that 'sima' reply to bet, not 'bart'
     pass
 ```